Th3C0d3Mast3r/rfid-inventory-management/README.md

 ## Future Enhancements
 - User activity logs for inventory changes
-- QR code scanning integration
+- Compatible code for Barcode Scanner and other Mediums (wirelessly)
 - IoT device authentication for secure communication
-- OTP based authentication
+- OTP based authentication of Users

 ## Version History